-Relax..
-Relax..
 Relax!
-You probably often heard this comment from your Sifu or seniors when you started training Wing Chun.
+You must have heard this comment from your Sifu and seniors when you started training Wing Chun.
 Were you able to relax?
 Most people don’t, but why?
 You probably thought, tense?
 Me?
 I am okay.
 I am not tense!
 That is the issue, you think you are okay, but you are not!
 Because you are not aware that you are tight and nervous!

 Why are we tense?